 Remember the escrow account?
 If you have to pay more taxes on your property, therefore the money in the escrow account will increase making the monthly payment slightly higher.

-Unlike fixed-rate loans, in adjustable-rate mortgages the bank will change their rates during the term.
+Unlike fixed-rate loans, in adjustable-rate mortgages, the bank will change its rates during the term.
 These specific details will be part of the agreement so make sure you know all of them.
 For instance, usually, the rate is fixed for the first several years.
 Then, after this period, the lender changes it and recalculates your monthly payments.

 The lender will use an index to recalculate the old interest rate.
 Despite that, there will be limits on how much the rate can vary.
 Let’s look at an example illustrating this.

 You have a mortgage at a 6% rate for the first three years and an annual cap of 2%.
 This means that the following year (after the first three), the rate cannot be more than 8%.
 There is also a percentage cap that shows how much the rate can increase during the whole term.
 If in the above-mentioned example this cap is 5%, it means that the highest rate you can ever have is 11%.

 If a loan is not secured by a government agency (for instance, FHA or VA), then we call this mortgage conventional.
 Because of the lack of government protection and guarantee, usually, banks impose stricter approval criteria.
 One of the things the lenders might want is a higher down payment – up to 25%.
 In addition, if the borrower cannot afford this, the bank will require Private Mortgage Insurance.
 This is how the lender makes sure their money is protected in case of a default.

 The PMI can reach up to 20% of the property’s value, but you don’t have to pay it at once.
 The lender will include it as a part of your monthly payment.